 |Net property owner impact||3.20%||4.11%||3.84%|

 Every year presents its own budget challenges and difficult decisions.
-This year, the City budget focuses on innovation, finding new ways to generate revenue and supporting core services; foundational support that may not be as visible as major construction projects, but just as important.
+This year, the City budget focuses on innovation, finding new ways to generate revenue and supporting core services, and foundational support that may not be as visible as major construction projects, but is just as important.